JeovaneSousa/JeovaneSousa/README.md

   </code>
 </h3>

 💻 Hi!
-I'm currently working as an Early Associate Developer at IBM.
+I'm currently working as a Mobile IOS Developer at Zup Innovation.

-📚 I'm also learning about Java and Python for backend Development and Automation.
+📚 I`m studying IOS development and swift.

 📫 How to reach me: <a href="mailto: jeovanesousa@icloud.com">jeovanesousa@icloud.com</a>